TomSpencerLondon/fundamentals-of-software-architecture/README.md

 #### 3. What is stamp coupling?
+Stamp coupling is a type of coupling in software engineering that occurs when one module depends on the internal representation or data structure of another module.
+In other words, it occurs when one module accesses the internal data of another module, either to read or modify it directly.

+This type of coupling is considered to be strong coupling, as changes in one module can have a significant impact on the other module.
+It also makes it difficult to change the internal data representation of one module without affecting the other module.

+The term "stamp coupling" originated from the practice of physically stamping data on a paper card, which was then read by a computer.
+In this scenario, each module had to be designed to read and interpret the stamped data from the other module's card.

 #### 4. What are some ways of addressing stamp coupling?
+- create private RESTful API endpionts
+- use field selectors in the contract
+- use GraphQL to decouple contracts
+- use value-driven contracts with consumer-driven contracts (CDCs)
+- use internal messaging endpoints

 ## Chapter 10: Layered Architecture Style
 #### 1. What is the difference between an open layer and a closed layer?
+In a closed-layered architecture a request originating from the presentation layer must first go through the business layer and then to the persistence layer before making it to the database layer.

 #### 2. Describe the layers of isolation concept and what the benefits are of this concept.
+Making the Services Layer open can allow the business layer to bypass the services layer and directly access the persistence layer.

 #### 3. What is the architecture sinkhole anti-pattern?
+This anti-pattern occurs when requests move from layer to layer as simple pass-through processing with no business logic performed within each layer.

 #### 4. What are some of the main architecture characteristics that would drive you to use a layered architecture?

+The layered architecture style is a good choice for small, simple applications or websites.
+It is also a good architecture choice, particularly as a starting point, for situations with very tight budget and time constraints.

 #### 5. Why isn’t testability well supported in the layered architecture style?

+The low testability rating also reflects this scenario; with a simple three-line change, most developers are not going to spend hours executing the entire regression test suite (even if such a thing were to exist in the first place), particularly along with dozens of other changes being made to the monolithic application at the same time.
+We gave testability a two-star rating (rather than one star) due to the ability to mock or stub components (or even an entire layer), which eases the overall testing effort.

 #### 6. Why isn’t agility well supported in the layered architecture style?

 ## Chapter 11: Pipeline Architecture
 #### 1. Can pipes be bidirectional in a pipeline architecture?
 #### 2. Name the four types of filters and their purpose.